-An air filter is designed to clean air that is coming into a system from an outside source.
-You’ll find them in all sorts of applications, including HVAC systems in homes and buildings.
+An air filter cleans incoming air from an outside source.
+You’ll find them in all sorts of applications such as HVAC systems in homes and buildings.
 The ones in your car work in a very similar way.

-Changing your air filter is one of the most crucial parts of routine maintenance, but it’s also one of the simplest car tasks there is.
-Learning about the different types and materials will help you pick the best one for your vehicle.
+Changing your air filter is one of the most crucial parts of routine maintenance, but it’s also one of the simplest car tasks.
+Learning about the different types of car air filters will help you pick the best one for your vehicle.

 Types of Car Air Filters

 There are two main types of air filters in a modern car: engine air filters and cabin air filters.

 The engine air filter provides clean air to the engine by filtering it before it goes into the air intake.
 Engine air filters have been around for about as long as cars themselves.
 Engineers quickly realized damage could occur if large particles were allowed to be ingested into the motor.